-Qualifying business visitors are allowed to take part in certain international business activities in Canada without needing a work permit.
+Qualifying business visitors may participate in certain international business activities in Canada without a work permit.

-A foreign national seeking to enter Canada as a business visitor will have to meet additional requirements including submitting the necessary documentation and complying with Canada’s basic entry conditions.
+A foreign national seeking to enter Canada as a business visitor must meet additional requirements, including submitting the required documentation and complying with Canada’s basic entry conditions.

-If a foreign national intends on working directly for a Canadian company, a work permit will be required.
+If a foreign national intends to work directly for a Canadian company, a work permit will be required.

 In addition to the general provisions under the IRPR, there are many free trade agreements that facilitate entry to Canada for foreign nationals wising to conduct various international business activities (CUSMA, CETA, GATS, CPTPP, etc.) Specific activities are outlined, for example:

-In addition to the eligibility requirements mentioned above, a foreign national who intends on providing after-sales (or lease) services in Canada will have to demonstrate that those services are part of a service contract.
+In addition to the eligibility requirements mentioned above, a foreign national who intends to provide after-sales (or lease) services in Canada will have to demonstrate that those services are part of a service contract.

 The service contract must be included in the original sales, lease or rental agreement or as an extension of the original agreement.